 You may want to avoid or severely limit fluid milk or only have it with meals when food is slowing digestion and you may tolerate it better.
 Many people find they can tolerate a bit of milk or cream in their coffee or tea.

 Hard cheeses like cheddar cheese are very low in lactose at 0.02g per 30g of cheese.
 Butter has almost no lactose.
 Most people tolerate these quite well.

 The table below shows the amount of lactose in common dairy products.

 *Although yogurt is quite high in lactose, it has the Lactobacillus acidophilus bacteria which aids with lactose digestion.

-Lactase enzyme supplements come in capsule or liquid form and are available in most health food stores.
-Some are added directly to your milk product to break down the lactose in advance.
-If you use these, you will notice that the milk tastes sweeter as the enzyme turns the lactose into simple sugars which have a sweeter taste.
+Lactase enzymes come in capsule or liquid form and are available in most health food stores.
+Some are added directly to your milk product to convert the lactose into simple sugars which are sweeter tasting and easier to digest.